Thinh-T-Diep/2D-platformer-pathfinding-godot/README.md

 ## Contact

-Contact me on [itch.io](https://lestavol.itch.io/) or Discord as Lestavol.
+Contact and follow me on [itch.io](https://lestavol.itch.io/) for future updates and new projects or contact me on Discord as Lestavol.